yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

 #figure(
   image("img/time_course.png"),
-  caption: [Time course analysis of our model when the internal glucose concentration is set to 0 mM] ) <time_course>
+  caption: [Time course analysis of our model when the internal glucose concentration is set to 0 mM], ) <time_course>

 == Steady state analysis